vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 We learned to configure Spring Boot 3 reactive apps with Micrometer.
 With additional supports, we were able to broaden the scope of our monitoring objectives and provide tracing and distributed logging alongside metrics.
 Furthermore tying concerns together allowed us to demonstrate the powerful `exemplar` feature in Prometheus.

-Project reactor comes with built-in support for micrometer instrumentation including opt-in API enhancements that allow micrometer to engage reactive streams.
+As we learned, project reactor comes with baked-in support for micrometer instrumentation through opt-in API dependencies.
 A fully observed reactive application can be brought up in just a few minutes with Spring Boot 3!

 ## Links and Readings